ASE-Workshop-2023/tutorial/_episodes/09-electronic-structure.md

 > ## Note
-> This is not a course in DFT; for more details on the terminology used please see other sources, for example...
+> This is not a course in DFT; for more details on the terminology used please see other sources.
 {: .callout}

 ### The `tocell()` method can be used to build a FCC lattice